 How to Develop an ADA Compliant Website for Your Online Customers?

-Reports from different sources reveal demand letters and lawsuits against financial, educational and restaurant websites for violating The Americans with Disabilities Act are on the rise and the scenario may further worsen in the upcoming months, claims different research groups.
+Reports from different sources reveal demand letters and lawsuits against the financial, educational and restaurant websites violating The Americans with Disabilities Act are on the rise and the scenario may further worsen in the upcoming months.

-Disabled plaintiffs along with law firms are filing lawsuits against websites failing to provide equal accessibility to people with disabilities.
-If your website doesn’t adhere to Department of Justice’s instructions, then get ready to either face a lawsuit or penalty in terms of hundreds of thousands of dollars.
+Disabled plaintiffs along with law firms are filing lawsuits against websites failing to provide equal access to people with disabilities.
+If your website doesn’t adhere to WCAG 2.0 level A, AA, AAA standard guidelines, then you may either face a lawsuit or penalty in terms of hundreds of thousands of dollars.

-So, it is critical to develop a WCAG 2.0 guidelines compliant website that offers equal access to products/services to every customer, including the physically challenged ones.
+So, it is a must to develop an ADA compliant website that offers equal access to products/services to every customer, including the physically challenged ones.

 Understanding ADA guidelines and its importance.

 ADA, expanded as The Americans with Disabilities Act, is exclusively developed for customers that have physical limitations.
 The objective is to ensure equal accessibility of products/services to them like others, and it is for a good cause.

-Even before you plan to develop a new website for your customers in USA, it is a must to realize the paramount importance of ADA WCAG 2.0 guidelines.
+Even before you plan to develop a new website for your customers in the USA, it is a must to realize the paramount importance of ADA WCAG 2.0 guidelines.
 If you’ve got an existing website that violates the ADA rules, it’s time to revamp your website for enabling equal access to all.

 There are different levels (A, AA, AAA) for measuring ADA non-compliance parameters.